wp-plugins/speed-contact-bar/README.txt

 = What users said =

+* **Number 8** in [Top 9 WordPress Free Contact Forms](http://www.thenightmarketer.com/wordpress/top-9-wordpress-free-contact-forms/) by The Night Marketer on May 29, 2015
+* **"Great plugin to add contact info to the top bar."** in [WordPress.org Reviews](https://wordpress.org/support/view/plugin-reviews/speed-contact-bar) by mnbehrens on May 27, 2015
+* **Number 23** in [24 Best Free & Premium WordPress Notification Bars Plugin 2015](http://www.frip.in/best-premium-free-wordpress-notification-bars/) by Himanshu on May 8, 2015
+* **"Absolutely fantastic.
+Was exactly what I was looking for and looks brilliant on my website."** in [WordPress.org Reviews](https://wordpress.org/support/view/plugin-reviews/speed-contact-bar) by tydem00 on April 15, 2015
 * **"It's one of my favorites, and easily one of the best for social buttons."** in [WordPress.org Support Forum](https://wordpress.org/support/topic/adding-yelp) by aleos97 on April 25, 2015
-* **Number 22** in [22 Best Premium &amp; Free WordPress Notification Bars Plugin](http://www.frip.in/best-premium-free-wordpress-notification-bars/) by Himanshu on January 8, 2015
+* **"Easy Peasy Lemon Squeezy!"** in [WordPress.org Reviews](https://wordpress.org/support/view/plugin-reviews/speed-contact-bar) by Beefy on February 10, 2015
-* **Number 9** in [10 must-have plugins for your blog](http://www.universulanderei.ro/2014/05/23/10-must-have-plugins-for-your-blog/) by Andera on May 23, 2014

 = What you can configure =